-- Fresh cilantro leaves and cumin are INDISPENSABLE for this soup, so don’t be mean with them.
+- Cilantro and cumin are INDISPENSABLE for this soup, so don’t be mean with them.
 If you’re one of the unfortunate few who hates cilantro, you can make it without but should try and add some fresh herbs such as chives and basil, even though it won’t taste as it should.

-- If you can get them, use a full Maggi vegetarian masala cube instead of half a vegetable stock cube.
+- If you can get it, use a full Maggi vegetarian masala cube instead of half a vegetable stock cube.

 - This recipe makes about four bowlfuls of soup and doubles up very easily and will last about five days in the fridge, although the flavours will become stronger and slightly spicier.

-- This spicy tomato soup freezes perfectly with no change in texture after defrosting and will keep for several months in the freezer.
+- This soup freezes perfectly with no change in texture after defrosting and will keep for several months in the freezer.

 How to make it

 First things first, roughly chop the onions and tomato and add them to your blender.
-I mean really roughly, walnut-size chunks are fine here, just need them broken up enough that they don’t give your blender any trouble.
-Add in the canned pureed tomatoes and blend until smooth.
+I mean really roughly, walnut-size chunks are fine here, you just need them broken up enough that they don’t give your blender any trouble.
+Blend until smooth and mix in the canned crushed tomatoes.

 Remember you can substitute the canned tomatoes with more chopped tomatoes, but I only recommend doing this when they are season and super-ripe, as otherwise, it will be difficult to get any depth of flavour in this soup.

 Heat the oil over a medium-high heat and add the cumin seeds and cardamom pods when the oil is hot.
 I use sunflower oil but you can substitute it for the same quantity of any flavorless oil.

 If you don’t have any cumin seeds you can add the same amount of ground cumin later with the other ground spices, but using whole cumin seeds is best to get the right texture.

 When the seeds start to sizzle and pop and turn a medium-brown color like the photo above (do not let them turn dark brown or blacken, they will be bitter), add in the grated ginger and crushed garlic and fry for 1-2 minutes until the raw smell of the garlic has gone.
-Then add in the blended tomato and onion.
+Then add in the blended tomatoes, canned tomatoes, and onion.